-The Last Person Executed In South Carolina Was Jeffrey Motts.
-Will Dylann Roof Be The Next One?
+The Last Person To Be Executed In South Carolina

 On Friday, South Carolina Governor Nikki Haley, asked for Dylann Roof to be given the death penalty for allegedly shooting and killing nine people in Emanuel African Methodist Episcopal Church on Wednesday.
 Haley and others, including presidential candidate Lindsey Graham, who is a South Carolina senator, are calling the shootings a hate crime.
 Now facing nine counts of murder, Roof could also be facing the death penalty, which is still legal in South Carolina.
 The most recent convict executed in South Carolina was Jeffrey Motts in 2011.